Get

 18. Does The Shelter Know If They’re House Trained?

-Dogs don’t need to show house training when they’re in a shelter.
-They can pee and poop whenever and pretty much wherever they want.
+Dogs don’t always show house training when they’re in a shelter.
+They might pee and poop whenever, depending on their routines.
 It can take a little while for them to settle back into a routine of only toileting outside, but you can ask the shelter if they know whether the dog has a history of being house-trained or not.

 They may have sent the dog out to a foster home or have a good history from the previous owner.